deva666/KValidation/README.md

 ------------

 ### How to use it ###
-Download the jar file from the downloads page and include it in your project.
+[Download](https://bitbucket.org/deva666/kvalidation/downloads/kvalidation-1.0-SNAPSHOT.jar) the jar file and include it in your project.

 ---------------